dan-leo/masters/thesis/v8/1_intro_2_litstud.md

 These UEs all share AT commands as the API to control their capabilities.

-* u-blox is a Swiss company that creates wireless semiconductors and modules for consumer, automotive and industrial markets.
+* Ublox is a Swiss company that creates wireless semiconductors and modules for consumer, automotive and industrial markets.
 They operate as a fabless IC and design house.
 * Quectel is the leading global supplier of cellular and GNSS modules, with a broad product portfolio covering the most recent wireless technologies of 5G, LTE/LTE-A, NB-IoT/LTE-M, UMTS/HSPA(+), GSM/GPRS and GNSS.
 As a professional IoT technology developer and cellular module supplier, Quectel is able to provide one-stop services for IoT cellular modules.
 Quectel products have been widely applied in IoT/M2M fields including smart payment, telematics and transport, smart energy, smart cities, security, wireless gateways, industry, healthcare, agriculture, and environment monitoring.
 * Nordic Semiconductor is a fabless semiconductor company.
 The company specializes in ultra-low power performance wireless system on a chip and connectivity devices for the 2.4 GHz ISM band, with power consumption and cost being the main focus areas.
 * **SIMCom Wireless Solutions** is a subsidiary of SIM Technology Group Ltd. It is a fast-growing wireless M2M company, designing and offering a variety of wireless modules based on GSM/GPRS/EDGE,WCDMA/HSDPA and TD-SCDMA technical platforms.